 As you can see, Google never really did that good of a job rolling out Google+ in the first place.
 Their clunky and unclear system resulted in multiple pages for the same business, often with different administrators for them.
 A Google+ Local page could get automatically generated by maps, while someone might create a business page for a local business.
 Their web developer might try to be helpful and create another business page to link it to the website.
 This would hurt search visibility and confuse customers.

-There is now a solution for this mess.
+There is now a solution to this mess.
 It’s not perfect, but it get’s the job done.
 Technically speaking, it doesn’t actually merge the pages, rather it transfers the data from the Verified Google+ Local page to the Google+ Brand Page, then changes the status of the Google+ Brand Page to a Google+ Verified Local Page with all the bells and whistles (are you scratching your head yet?).

 All of your existing reviews, local verification pin, map information and address information are then applied to the page – custom URL, cover photo, followers, circles and posts belonging to the Local are unfortunately not transferred.
 All of the existing posts, custom URL, followers and circles belonging to the brand page stay the same – while some features such as story, tagline and links disappear.